etiennetremel/ai-generated-blog/content/posts/building-a-cloud-native-observability-framework-lessons-and-best-practices.md

 summary = 'Explore pivotal lessons and best practices for building a cloud-native observability framework.
-Learn how to integrate observability from the start using industry-standard tools and data-focused strategies.' draft = 'false' model = 'openai:gpt-4o' tags = ["cloud-native", "observability", "monitoring tools", "automation", "data management", "best practices"]
+Learn how to integrate observability from the start using industry-standard tools and data-focused strategies.' draft = 'false' model = 'openai:gpt-4o' tags = ["observability", "kubernetes", "cloud-native"]
 +++

 ## Why cloud-native observability is essential